 One of the many things Vienna does well is embed activites in wonderful, historical surroundings.

-Mozart and Salieri used to perform in Schönbrunn’s impressive Orangery and the Schönbrunn Palace Orchestra and Ensemble continue the tradition with regular concerts.
+Mozart and Salieri used to perform in Schönbrunn’s impressive Baroque Orangery and the Schönbrunn Palace Orchestra and Ensemble continue the tradition with regular concerts.

 5. Climb the Gloriette